tabularelf/Libraries-and-the-state-of-prefabs/README.md

 Not every asset type has been tested by me, but for the sole purpose of this document, this is mainly applying to scripts, functions, macros and enums.

 __Note__: This is purely my own thoughts, and has no direct opinion on prefabs as a whole.
-As of writing, the system is still unfinished, and therefore subject to change.
+As of writing, the system is still unfinished, and therefore subject to change, and by any means should not be considered as an official documentation of the prefab system.

 ## How exporting works
 When it comes to prefabs, a prefab is essentially a fancier yymps, with a yymanifest.xml and a prefab.json file.
 These are important as they describe what the prefab has, and more importantly with prefab.json, what assets are public and what the dependencies are (assets, functions, datafiles).